Joelsonsmendonca/Joelsonsmendonca/README.md

 ## 👨‍💻 About Me

-I'm a web developer specialized in **PHP** and **Laravel**. 🚀
-I am always looking for new challenges and opportunities to enhance my skills.
-I believe that collaboration and continuous learning are essential for growth in the tech field.
+I'm a Computer Science and Computer Engineering student driven by a passion for **high-performance software** and **game engine development**. 🚀

+My current focus is mastering modern **C++** to build a 2D game engine from scratch, tackling challenges from low-level memory management to graphics rendering.
+I also have professional experience as a Software Engineering Intern, developing backend solutions with **PHP** and **MySQL**.

-Feel free to reach out if you'd like to exchange ideas or collaborate on projects! 💬
+I thrive on solving complex engineering problems and am documenting my C++ journey here on GitHub.
+Feel free to reach out to connect or collaborate! 💬

 <br>